Clinton-Davis/peninsulaballet/README.md

  <br>
 <details>
 <summary>Contact Page</summary><br>
- This is simple clean with a downloadable enrollment form and email address for the teachers if they have any questions.
+ This is a simple clean page with a downloadable enrollment form and email address for the teachers if any of the parents or studets have any questions.
- As per request from my client, I made did not add a pricing page because they have different prices for different Reagan, Prices given per request.
+ As per request from my client, I did not add a pricing page because the school has different prices for different Regions, Prices available on request.
 </details>
  <br>
  <details>
  <summary>Attire Page</summary><br>
- As ballet is an art-form set uniform for male and female, everything from hair to shoes has a strict rule on how and what to wear, this page gives an overview on how to tye hair and where to go for the gear — links to Outlets and videos on how-tos.
+ Ballet is an art-form with a set uniform for male and female, everything from hair to shoes has a strict rule on how and what to wear.
+This page gives an overview on how to tie hair (With Video) and where to go for the approriate iniforms — links to Outlets and videos on "how-to's".
  </details>

 ### Skeletons